RanvierMUD/ranviermud/docs/extending/areas/rooms.md

     - roomId: "limbo:black"
       direction: east
       leaveMessage: " steps into the void and disappears."
-    - roomId: "limbo:ancientwayshrine"
-      direction: down
-    - roomId: "limbo:wallys"
-      direction: west
-    - roomId: "mapped:start"
-      direction: north
 - id: black
   title: "Black Room"
   description: >-
     A completely black room.
 Somehow all of the light that should be coming from the room to the west does not pass through the archway.
 A single lightbulb hangs from the ceiling illuminating a small area.
-To the east you see a large white dome.
-There is a sign above the entrance to the dome: "Training Area"
-  script: "black"
   items:
     - id: "limbo:sliceofcheese"
       respawnChance: 10
+      maxLoad: 5
-  npcs: ["limbo:wiseoldman", "limbo:puppy"]
+  npcs: ["limbo:wiseoldman"]
   exits:
     - roomId: "limbo:white"
       direction: west
       leaveMessage: " steps into the light and disappears."
-    - roomId: "limbo:training1"
-      direction: east
+  doors:
+    "limbo:white": # The player encounters a door when trying to move between "limbo:white" and this room
+      lockedBy: "limbo:test_key" # this room can only be locked/unlocked with this item
+      locked: true # if the door is locked by default
+      closed: true # if the door is closed by default
 ```

 ### Rooms with coordinates